Jim Duncan (defensive end): Early life and college career

 Duncan played high school football at Reidsville High School in Reidsville, North Carolina.

 He served in the U.S. Navy during World War II, spending 15 months in Okinawa.
 Duncan played his first collegiate football season for the Duke Blue Devils under Wallace Wade in 1946.
 Duncan then spent three seasons as a standout defensive lineman for Peahead Walker's Wake Forest Demon Deacons.
 He was an All-Southern Conference player all three years at Wake Forest and was the team MVP in 1949.

 Professional career

 Duncan was a linebacker and defensive end for the New York Giants of the National Football League (NFL) from 1950 to 1955.
-He was drafted by the Chicago Bears in both the 1948 and 1949 NFL drafts while also being drafted by the Cleveland Browns in the ninth round of the 1950 NFL draft.
+He was drafted by the Chicago Bears in both the 1948 and 1949 NFL drafts while also being drafted 117th overall by the Cleveland Browns in the ninth round of the 1950 NFL draft.
 He was named Giants co-captain, along with Kyle Rote in 1954.